How To Make Rice in a Rice Cooker

 The instructions we have here are fairly general and universal for most rice cookers.
 Even so, it’s good to dig out your manual and double check the instructions before you begin.

 Most rice cookers use the ratio of one cup rice to one cup water.
 Use this same ratio to scale up when cooking larger batches.
-Smaller batches are also possible, but the water won't absorb at quite the same rate, so you might need to do some trial-and-error to find out what works best with your rice cooker.
+Smaller batches are also possible, but the water won’t absorb at quite the same rate, so you might need to do some experimenting to find out what works best with your rice cooker.

 Rice cookers can also vary somewhat, even between models of the same brand.
 Start with this basic ratio and the technique we give here, and adjust based on your experience with your personal rice cooker.